Is it safe to drink coffee if you have diabetes? Jewels Doskicz, RN shares the answers and a guide to drinking coffee if you have diabetes.

 We’ve gotten so selective about our beans and brews that making coffee or espresso at home is a last resort.
 And people are doing goofy things like taking a “coffee nap.”
 With the average adult consuming two, 8-ounce cups of coffee per day, our reliance on this beverage is strong.

-For those living with diabetes, caffeine can impact the action of insulin, resulting in high or low blood sugars, according to Joslin Diabetes Center.
+For those living with diabetes, caffeine can impact the action of insulin, resulting in high or low blood sugar levels, according to Joslin Diabetes Center.
 I personally notice a blood sugar raising effect in the morning, if I drink coffee before eating and taking insulin.

-Diabetes certainly doesn’t prevent us from enjoying coffee or espresso, but there are some things to keep in mind:
+Diabetes certainly doesn’t prevent us from coffee drinking or espresso indulgence, but there are some things to keep in mind, especially as you eye that caramel mocha latte:

-Fancy coffee drinks pack in the calories and the carbs.
-Consider drinking your coffee black or with a small amount of milk, add water to espresso (Americano style), or buy the smallest size.
+Fancy coffee drinks and their sweeteners pack in the calories and the carbs.
+Consider drinking black coffee with a small amount of milk or creamer, add water to espresso (Americano style), or buy the smallest size of regular coffee.
+Ask if there is a low-sugar version that uses artificial or alternative sweetener instead.

-Cap your daily caffeine intake – identify a stopping point and stick to it.
+Cap your daily caffeine and coffee intake – identify a stopping point and stick to it.

 Caffeine is found in many processed products, so be sure to read your labels.

-Caffeinated beverages have stimulatory effects and can cause feelings of anxiety and restlessness.
+Beverages with caffeine have stimulatory side effects and can cause feelings of anxiety and restlessness.

-Many people cannot tolerate caffeine in the afternoon without it affecting their sleep.
+Many people cannot tolerate caffeine in the afternoon without it affecting their sleep--don't forget that decaf coffee exists, too.

 If you have cardiac issues, kidney insufficiency, anxiety, or insomnia – keep close tabs on your caffeine consumption.